joshburgess/reduxponent/examples/counter-daggy/README.md

-# Using Algebraic Data Types (ADTs)
+# A Counter Made Using Tagged Constructors

-Writing actions, reducers, state, & props using ADTs
+Writing actions, reducers, state, & props using tagged constructors created with daggy

 ## Quick start